Milan Things to Do: Top 10 Must-See Attractions

 Terraces of the Cathedral on the Duomo rooftops

-The visit to the terraces of the cathedral allows you to climb on the roof of the Milan Cathedral to appreciate its architecture more but also to enjoy unique views of the Piazza del Duomo and the skyline of Milan.
+Visits to the cathedral terraces allow visitors to climb on the roof of Milan Cathedral to appreciate its architecture more and enjoy unique views of the Piazza del Duomo and the city’s skyline.

 To go up to the Cathedral’s Terraces, you have to buy an entrance ticket and the best way to do it is online on the official website: https://ticket.duomomilano.it

-By purchasing tickets online, you can then go directly to the cathedral, to the relative access points for the ascent to the terraces.
+Purchasing tickets online allows you to go directly to the cathedral and the relative access points for the ascent to the terraces.

 You can choose whether to take the lift or walk via the stairs when purchasing your ticket.
 Depending on the choice made and the ticket purchased, you must go to the access point dedicated to the ascent by stairs or lift.